top of page

 The trail is sign posted but you can also pick up a map from the kiosk for £1 which gives a variety of walks.

-The walk to the stepping stones is the busiest just 1 mile from the car park but once you pass these its much quieter, We followed the Map we brought from the little Kiosk, up past Lovers leap up to Mill dale, exploring various caves and rock formations along the way.
+We followed the Map we brought from the little Kiosk, up past Lovers leap up to Mill dale, exploring various caves and rock formations along the way.

 We followed the same path back so the kids could paddle in the water and by this point it was much quieter.